hilbix/tino/blog/20240229-susi-under-attack.md

 So the additional error of SUSI going down again did not reach me until today, Saturday, were I detected it in my morning routine.
 Mostly not because SUSI was down but because other services were affected, too.

+Due to the downtime of SUSI the DDoS message was spit out in error.  **There was no DDoS going on**, this was due to the DDoS before.
+Another thing I did not clean up after SUSI was up again.
+This error is now fixed, too.

 > I am in the process to create a better monitoring.
 > Why?
 Because there is only unusable crap out there which does not even slightly fullfills my needs.
 >